lidorshimoni/Space-Invaders/README.md

 # Space Invaders
 By [Lidor Shimoni](https://github.com/lidorshimoni)

-A pycharm implementation of the old and famous Space invaders
+A pygame implementation of the old and famous Space invaders

 * multiple levels
 * high quality animations